What is internal quality assurance?

 3 pages covering: • Record keeping • Reasons for keeping IQA records • Data Protection • Confidentiality • Examples of IQA records • Reading list • Website list

 (See below for blank templates and completed examples)

 Templates – A full set of IQA Plans and Records (in Word) (£3.00)

 Can be used by IQAs who do not have their own IQA record system

 7 templates in Word (with instructions) plus a sample agenda for a team meeting, for you to amend to suit your own requirements.
-Includes: Observation Plan, Meeting and standardisation plan, Sample plan and tracking sheet, Assessor delivery checklist, Assessor observation checklist, Learner discussion checklist, Internal quality assurance sample report, and an example Agenda which can be used for team meetings.
+Includes: Observation Plan, Meeting and standardisation plan, Sample plan and tracking sheet, Training delivery checklist, Assessor observation checklist, Learner discussion checklist, Internal quality assurance sample report.
 They can easily be amended to suit your own requirements.

 Completed examples are available to purchase below: Ref I9016

 A full set of completed examples of IQA Plans and Records (£4.00)